-The purpose of releasing this data is to improve the life chances of Black boys and girls in San Diego public schools.
+The purpose of releasing this data is to improve the life chances of Black boys and girls in Sacramento City Unified School District.
 As such, we will engage in ongoing analyses and reporting of these data over time to highlight schools that are able to reduce their suspension rates.

 This report is a publication of the Black Minds Project (an initiative of the Community College Equity Assessment Lab (CCEAL) at San Diego State University (SDSU).
-In this report, we present analyses of publicly available statewide data on the suspension of Black students in San Diego Unified School District.
+In this report, we present analyses of publicly available statewide data on the suspension of Black students in Sacramento City Unified School District.

 Some of the key data points featured in this brief include: